James Stewart: Acting style and screen persona

 Film scholar John Belton argued that rather than playing characters in his films, Stewart often played his own screen persona.
 He had difficulty playing famous historical personages because his persona could not accommodate the historical character.
 Belton explained that "James Stewart is more James Stewart than Glenn Miller in The Glenn Miller Story (1954) or Charles Lindbergh in The Spirit of St. Louis (1957)."
-Moreover, Jonathan Rosenbaum continued that Stewart's "pre-existing life-size persona" in Winchester '73 "helped to shape and determine the impact of [his character] in [this film]".
-On the other hand, Stewart has been described as a character actor who went through several distinct career phases.
+Jonathan Rosenbaum continued that Stewart's "pre-existing life-size persona" in Winchester '73 "helped to shape and determine the impact of [his character] in [this film]".

+Stewart has been described as a character actor who went through several distinct career phases.
 According to film scholar Amy Lawrence, the main elements of Stewart's persona, "a propensity for physical and spiritual suffering, lingering fears of inadequacy", were established by Frank Capra in the 1930s and were enhanced through his later work with Hitchcock and Mann.
 John Belton explained that "James Stewart evolves from the naive, small-town, populist hero of Frank Capra's 1930s comedies to the bitter, anxiety-ridden, vengeance-obsessed cowboy in Anthony Mann's 1950s Westerns and the disturbed voyeur and sexual fetishist in Alfred Hitchcock's 1950s suspense thrillers."

 During his postwar career, Stewart usually avoided appearing in comedies, Harvey and Take Her, She's Mine being exceptions.
 He played many different types of characters, including manipulative, cynical, obsessive, or crazy characters.
 Stewart found that acting allowed him to express the fear and anxiety that he could not express during the war; his post-war performances were received well by audiences because they could still see the innocent, pre-war Stewart underneath his dark roles.
 According to Andrew Sarris, Stewart was "the most complete actor-personality in the American cinema".